epfl-ada/ada-2022-project-adamantiumforgers/README.md

 |**0**|News&Politics|2006-08-07|UCBi2mrWuNuyYy4gbM6fU18Q|abcnews|6640000|48869|978.0|2.087|LeanLeft|High|39419|19665|
 |**...**|...|...|...|...|...|...|...|...|...|...|...|...|27222|

-To get a first idea of t data, the visualisation of the two new datasets can be found in the file: *news_channel.ipynb* under allsides_scraping
+To get a first idea of the data, the visualization of the two new datasets can be found in the file [*news_channel.ipynb*](./allsides_scraping/news_channel.ipynb)

 ### For the bigger dataset: